doc-sieve/reggy/README.md

 ### Definitely-Complete Matches

+`Reggy` follows "leftmost longest" (POSIX-style) matching semantics, including for streams.
 A pattern may match after one step of a stream, yet may match a longer form depending on the next step.
-For example, `ab*` will match `s.step("abb")`, but a subsequent call to `s.step("b")` would create a longer match, `"abbb"`, on the same pattern which should supercede the match `"abb"`.
+For example, `ab*` will match `s.step("abb")`, but a subsequent call to `s.step("b")` would create a longer match, `"abbb"`, which should supercede the match `"abb"`.

 `Reggy` will only return matches once they are definitely complete and cannot be superceded by future calls to `Search::step`.